Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 The validator set is refreshed every era.
 In the next era, if there is a slot available and your node is selected to join the validator set, your node will become an active validator.
 Until then, it will remain in the <i>waiting</i> queue.
 If your validator is not selected to become part of the validator set, it will remain in the <i>waiting</i> queue until it is.
 There is no need to re-start if you are not selected for the validator set in a particular era.
 However, it may be necessary to increase the number of PDEX staked or seek out nominators for your validator in order to join the validator set.

-<strong>Congratulations!</strong> If you have followed all of these steps, and have been selected to be a part of the validator set, you are now running a Polkadex validator!
+**Congratulations!** If you have followed all of these steps, and have been selected to be a part of the validator set, you are now running a Polkadex validator!

 ## FAQ